jkomoros/adjacency-map/README.md

 The display definitions have a collection of ValueDefinitions that are evaluated after all of the underlying values for nodes are calculated.

-Display blocks can be defined at the top level at map.display, for type `node`, `edge`, and `edgeCombiner`, and those serve as defaults for every node and edge.
-Individual `node` and `PropertyDefinition` also have a `display` paramter for overriding the display of just that edge or display.
+Display blocks can be defined at the top level at map.display, for type `node`, `group`, `edge`, and `edgeCombiner`, and those serve as defaults for every node and edge.
+Individual `node`, `group`, and `PropertyDefinition` also have a `display` paramter for overriding the display of just that edge or display.

 Because the properties are the same for every node, or for every edge of a given property, and since they can't reference one another, typically the value definitions are either constants or just reference a given property, and then the final result varies with those underlying values.